What’s wrong with me? The impact of childhood emotional neglect

 If that really bad stuff didn’t happen to you and you still struggle with life, why would that be?
 One powerful explanation has its roots in how you were parented.

-12 types of parent who help create the emptiness inside
+12 types of parents who help create the emptiness inside

 You might recognise some of these parent-types from your own experience:

-- The narcissistic parent – absorbed in positive self image above all else
+- Narcissistic parent – absorbed in creating a positive self-image above all else

-- The permissive parent – struggles to impose any boundaries
+- Permissive parent – struggles to impose any boundaries

-- The bereaved parent – lost in their own grief
+- Bereaved parent – lost in their own grief

-- The addicted parent – caught up in numbing their own pain
+- Addicted parent – caught up in numbing their own pain

-- The depressed parent – disconnected from their feelings and those of others
+- Depressed parent – disconnected from their feelings and those of others

-- The workaholic parent – avoiding intimacy and connection through excessive work
+- Workaholic parent – avoiding intimacy and connection through excessive work

 - The parent caring for someone with a special need – focused deeply on the welfare of another

-- The achievement focused parent – always expecting more
+- Achievement focused parent – always expecting more

-- The sociopathic parent – unable to empathise and connect with others’ feelings
+- Sociopathic parent – unable to empathise and connect with others’ feelings

 - Child as parent – needing inappropriate levels of emotional support

-- The well-meaning but neglected parent – very harmed by their own experience of neglect.
+- Well-meaning but neglected parent – very harmed by their own experience of neglect

 In my experience, many of these traits are blended and some parents exhibit several of them at once.
 However, as a broad categorisation, thinking of who your parents were within these 12 types can help you make sense of how you were parented and the impact it had on you growing up and into adulthood.